Documenting your Research with Census Events

 A Multimedia Object with the Scanned Sensus Page

-2. Most likely, you will be warned that the image is not in any of your multimedia library folders for the current genealogy file.
-It is a good idea to organize all your multimedia into library folders (see the GEDitCOM II help for details).
-Your best option, therefore, is to click the "Move to Library" button.
-You will enter a standard Macintosh file save dialog box starting in the main multimedia library folder for your current GEDitCOM II file.
-Save the image in that folder or in any subfolder in the folder giving it a good name.
-The file will be removed from its original location, renamed, and saved with your genealogy files.
-(Note: if you want to keep a copy at the original location too, use the "Copy to Library" button instead of the "Move to Library" button.)
+2. You will likely be warned that the image is not in any of your multimedia library folders for the current genealogy file (unless it was).
+It is a good idea to organize all your multimedia into library folders (see the GEDitCOM II or GEDitCOM help for details).
+Your best options, therefore, are to click the "Move to Library" or "Copy to Library" button (depending on whether or not you want to keep the original file as well).

-3. The new multimedia object will be selected in the GEDitCOM II index window.
+3. The new multimedia object will be selected in the document's index window.
 You can open the record and enter a good title (the initial title will be the file name) and enter the date for the census.

 Text Transcription of the Census Data (optional)

 Reading census images can be a challenge, especially if it is a handwritten record.
 Many genealogists spend time going over such records, interpreting the handwriting, and writing down a text transcription.
-If you go to that trouble, it is good practice to document that work with a text transcription in your genealogy data.
+If you go to that trouble, it is good practice to document that work in your genealogy data.
 The simplest method is to:

 1. Create a new note record using the Tree→New Record→Notes menu command.